 If you would like to present your work in a J e l l o, check out the J e l l o Portal for upcoming shows!
 No artist or their work will be turned away as long as YOU believe that the J e l l o platform is a good fit for you!

 The J e l l o Performance Series was founded in January of 2017 by performance artist, Jessica Cornish.
-After two very successful shows at Links Hall, Jessica passed the series to Tuli Bera (Director) and Carla Gruby (Artistic Coordinator).
+After two very successful shows at Links Hall, Jessica passed the series to Tuli Bera and Carla Gruby (previous team member).
 The series has continued to grow, reaching its one year anniversary in January of 2018 and producing a total of 13 shows.
 The series is still housed by Links Hall.
 In May of 2017, Tuli Bera formed and solidified a relationship with Elastic Arts.
-We hope to continue expanding the series throughout Chicago and beyond!
+Bera is continuing to expand the series throughout Chicago and beyond!

 What is the series working on now?